Neighbourhood Plan

 Fawkham Parish Council set up a Steering Group of Parish Councillors and local residents to develop the Neighbourhood Plan.
 The Draft Plan has been shaped by the views of residents and brings together results of our community engagement workshops and surveys, and evidence gathered by our volunteer Steering Group.
 We have been supported in this by a professional planning consultant.

-During development of the Plan, we have engaged with the people of Fawkham Parish and others with an interest in the area.
-To date, this has included:
+During development of the Plan, we engaged with the people of Fawkham Parish and others with an interest in the area.
+This included:

 • A formal consultation on a draft Plan in the summer of 2023, which included exhibitions detailing its content at the village hall and a questionnaire seeking feedback.
 73 questionnaires were returned to us, 68 of which were from residents